ArminKleinert/NeonLyra/README.md

  "■)" '(println! ("(⌐" "■ ")) '("ノ♪" "ヾ"))
 ; ヾ(⌐■ ■)ノ♪
 ```
-After parsing, the code looks the same as this:
+After parsing, the code becomes this:
 ```scm
 ((lambda' ((partial (unbox (unquote a)) (quasiquote and))) (unbox and unquote a partial quasiquote))